i-RIC/solver_dev_manual/source/04/01_abstract.rst

 :numref:`files_related_to_gridgen`.

 Grid generating program
-developers have to create a new folder under \"gridcreators\" folder, and deploy files related to the new grid generating program under that.
+developers have to create a new folder under \"private\\gridcreators\" folder, and deploy files related to the new grid generating program under that.

 .. _files_related_to_gridgen: